alphagov/styleguides/pull-requests.md

 ### Opening a request

+- Before opening the PR, make sure you're up to date with `master` so that your changes are easier to merge
+- The title and description should help the reviewer.
+Make the title succinct and descriptive, and then add detail in the description.
+- The description should summarise your changes and include useful links, eg to a Pivotal ticket, ZenDesk ticket or related PR.
+If the changes involve frontend code, we love screenshots!
+- When raising a PR, the title and description are emailed to those following the repo.
+Any subsequent changes are not emailed, so it's worth spending a bit of time getting it right at the point of raising the PR.
+- It is worth explaining/highlighting any potentially contentious changes, and any testing that you have already done.

-The canonical description of changes should always be in the individual commits - Pull Requests are an artefact of GitHub, and we would lose that data if we switched away.
+Note: The canonical description of changes should always be in the individual commits - Pull Requests are an artefact of GitHub, and we would lose that data if we switched away.
 Please refer to the [commit message styleguide](/git.md#commit-messages).

-That said, the PR description is there to aid the reviewer and to help get your code merged - here are some guidelines to help with that process:

-- Before opening the PR, make sure you're up to date with `master` so that your changes are easier to merge
-- Make the title of the PR scannable - this will ensure that it's easier for potential reviewers to notice
-- Summarise your changes in the description - this aids both the reviewer and any recipients of the PR via email
-- Title and description changes aren't sent out on notification emails etc., so please ensure you've got a reasonable title and description *before* opening the PR
-- Include information about the problem/user need/tracker ticket you're fixing to help summarise the issue
-- If the changes involve frontend code, we love screenshots!
-- If your changes contain some potentially contentious changes, pre-empt these by explaining why you went one way over another (for the benefit of the reviewer and any watchers)
-- If the changes are difficult or hard to test, please include a summary of your testing methodology and confidence level in the request - this will aid reviewers and prevent them from doing the same work over (this particularly applies to Infrastructure changes, but equally to database optimisations, multi-app API changes etc.)
-- If there are several PRs that you would like to be reviewed and merged together (eg frontend and backend changes, or endpoint and adapter changes), cross-link the PRs by referencing the other PR in a comment or the PR description

 ### Reviewing a request